 Work with a Lawyer Who Is Personally Invested in Your Case

-Being accused of or charged with a criminal offense is one of the most life-changing events a person can face.
-If you have suddenly been placed under the overwhelming scrutiny of the criminal justice system, do not think that you must fight for your name, reputation, or freedom on your own.
-As a criminal defense lawyer in Fredericksburg, I can help you face the upcoming legal process.
-No matter what your case involves, I am prepared to provide a diligent, skillful, and tireless defense strategy for you.
+A criminal offense is one of the most life-changing events a person can face.
+If you have suddenly been placed under the overwhelming scrutiny of the criminal justice system, do not think you have to fight alone.
+Criminal defense attorney Andrew Cornick can fight to protect your name, reputation, or freedom.

 Words of Thanks